AsadNaveed1/Cricket-Game-Project-Cpp/README.md

 ## Compilation Commmand:-

 First run "make main" in the terminal
-Then run "main" to start the game
+Then run "./main" to start the game

 ## Features:-